scality/Zenko/docs/docsource/reference/apis/cloudserver/common_features/https_protocols.rst

 (not as an average between start and end).

-Because request headers and response headers can be specific to a particular Zenko API operation or set of operations, many such elements are common to all operations.
+Because request headers and response headers can be specific to a particular |product| API operation or set of operations, many such elements are common to all operations.

-Request headers typically found in Zenko requests include ``Authorization``, ``Content-Length``, ``Content-Type``, ``Date``, and ``Host``.
+Request headers typically found in |product| requests include ``Authorization``, ``Content-Length``, ``Content-Type``, ``Date``, and ``Host``.

 .. tabularcolumns:: X{0.20\textwidth}X{0.75\textwidth}